Chaotic-Legend/Bat-Swarm/README.md

 - Run the main scene, achieve a high score value, then press the 0 key to confirm that the stored high score resets correctly.
 - Resetting the high score allows players to clear previous records at any time and restart score progression without deleting any saves.

-19. A smoke explosion effect appears when a bat dies and when the player touches the kill zone below the ground.
+19. A smoke explosion effect appears when a bat dies and when the player touches the kill zone below the ground environment.
 - Run the main scene, defeat a bat, then lose all player health to confirm that the smoke explosion effect appears in both events.
 - Explosion effects provide visual confirmation for enemy and player deaths, improving combat readability and gameplay feedback.

-20.
+20. The environment includes three hovering pink spawners displaying scrolling "SPAWNING" text, positioned in separate corners of the area.
--
+- Run the main scene and verify that three hovering pink spawners display scrolling "SPAWNING" text positioned around the area.
--
+- The spawners identify enemy spawn locations and provide visual landmarks that improve environmental readability during gameplay.
 <br>
 Godot - Full Vertical Slice (Game Prototype) - Finished prompt creation.